WHO WE ARE

-Hanna is an elementary school teacher in North Tulsa and a Teach for America alum.
-She received her Bachelors of Arts in Creative Writing with a minor in Gender Studies and her Masters of Science in Reading and Literacy Education.
+Hanna is an elementary school teacher in Tulsa.
+She received her Bachelors of Arts in English-Creative Writing with a minor in Gender Studies at Hendrix College and her Masters of Science in Reading and Literacy Education from Oklahoma State University.
 To Hanna, education, specifically literacy, is a powerful and transformational tool that she believes can be life saving.

 Maribel grew up in a small town in northwest Arkansas and moved to Tulsa to attend the University of Tulsa.
 After graduating in 2012, she decided she enjoyed the city too much to move and started her career at ConocoPhillips, taking on various roles in accounting and land.
 She currently works as a project analyst at Williams.
 In her free time you’ll find her listening to podcasts, trying unique restaurants around town, and continuously attempting new hobbies.